galvao/JHRW/README.md

 Undefined configure(Object configureObject);
 ```
 ##### init
-Initializes the request: Sets the request's MIME Type; Sets the handlers; Opens the request; Sets the request's headers.
+Initializes the request: Sets the expected response MIME Type; Sets the handlers as listeners; Opens the request; Sets the request's headers.
 ```JavaScript
 Undefined init();
 ```